Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

-The transmissivity of the optics between the cavity and the veto \ac{PD}, denoted by $T_{\rm veto}$, could not be directly measured because the \ac{RC} transmitted power does not directly leave the \ac{CH} vacuum tank like the cavity reflected power in \ac{NR}.
-Instead, it had to be estimated during the runs using parameters measured during the maintenance periods.
-One of these parameters is the fraction of power of the \ac{AL} that directly couples to the \ac{RC}, referred to in the following equation as $\Delta P_{\rm AL,NR}$.\footnote{It should be pointed out that this parameter is different from $P_{\rm AL,veto}$ described in the previous section.} This is measured by dividing the drop in the DC voltage output at the science \ac{PD} $\Delta V_{\rm AL,sci}$, when \ac{AL} is frequency stabilized to the cavity, by the DC gain of the science \ac{PD} detection chain ($G_{\rm DC, sci}$) and by $T_{\rm sci}$ as expressed by
+One complication in the measurement of $P^{\rm veto}_{{\rm open}}/P_{\rm i}$ arises from the fact that the transmissivity of the optics on the path from the output mirror of the \ac{RC} to the veto \ac{PD}, $T_{\rm veto}$, can not be directly measured, as there are a significant number of optics in the portion of this path inside the central vacuum chamber. $T_{\rm veto}$ can be calculated using the ratio of the power of the \ac{AL} measured at the veto \ac{PD} to the expected power of \ac{AL} given its input power and coupling efficiency to the \ac{RC}, as well as the transmissivity of the \ac{RC}.
+This is measured by dividing the drop in the DC voltage output at the science \ac{PD} $\Delta V_{\rm AL,sci}$, when \ac{AL} is frequency stabilized to the cavity, by the DC gain of the science \ac{PD} detection chain ($G_{\rm DC, sci}$) and by $T_{\rm sci}$ as expressed by

 As the following shows, this definition of $\Delta P_{\rm AL,NR}$ is useful as it already takes the spatial overlap into account.
 Assuming minimal absorption and scattering losses in the substrate, the light incident on the cavity can either be reflected by the cavity, scattered out of the eigenmode or absorbed while circulating in the cavity, or transmitted by the cavity.
 Equation~\ref{Eq:Del_P_phiL} represents the power in the latter two categories, light leaving the cavity eigenmode due to excess optical losses inside the cavity, or light transmitted by the cavity.